The Lancet September 06, 2003

 Setting

-Intervention Candesartan (titrated to a target dose of 32 mg once daily)
+Intervention Candesartan (titrated to target dose 32 mg once daily)

 Comparator Matching placebo